bsc-dom/dataclay-demos/federation-python/README.md

 ## Structure

-- apps: contains all the applications per simulated host
+- hosts: contains all the applications per simulated host
     - Dockerfile: docker file to build application docker images
-    - dClayTool.sh: dataclay script to get stubs for application docker images
+	- common/dataclay: contains dataclay docker-compose to start in each simulated host
+ 	- common/cfgfiles: contains dataClay configuration files (same in all hosts)

-- data_model: contains the data model and docker files to extend dataclay docker images
+- model: contains the data model and docker files to extend dataclay docker images
-    - tools: set of tools to register accounts, namespaces, model ...
     - src: the data model itself
-    - dockers: docker-compose and properties to be used during the extension of dataclay images (section 2)
+    - dataclay: docker-compose and properties to be used during the extension of dataclay images (section 2)
-- dockers: contains dataclay docker-compose to start in each simulated host

 - build.sh: script to build the data model as dataclay docker images
 - check_requirements.sh: script to check if the host accomplishes the requirements to use dataclay
 - create_machines.sh: script to create simulated hosts using docker-machine
 - deploy_model.sh: script to deploy dataclay docker images with data model in each simulated host (docker-machine)
 - deploy_apps.sh: script to build application docker images in each docker-machine
-- run_demo.sh: script to run the demo
+- run.sh: script to run demo
+- run_demo.sh: script to do all steps
+- machines.txt: list of simulated host names (used by scripts)